alphagov/finder-frontend/docs/finder-content-item.md

 # The Finder Content Item Format

-A Finder Content Item is a specialisation of the [Content Item](https://github.com/alphagov/content-store/blob/master/doc/content_item_fields.md).
-This guide explains what goes in the details hash of the ContentItem and why.
+A Finder Content Item is a specialisation of the [Content Item](https://github.com/alphagov/content-store/blob/master/doc/content_item_fields.md) and is used by Finder Frontend to render the Finder page.
+This guide explains what goes into the ContentItem and why.

-The Finder Content Item is used by Finder Frontend to render the Finder page.
-Most of what it uses goes in the `details` hash.

-# The `details` hash
+# `details`

 ## `beta`